Producing Turbulator Coils for Heating and Cooling Systems

-The 1000 CNC Coiler produces closed coil turbulator springs that are stretched within piping.
+The AIM 1000 CNC Coiler can be configured to produce closed coil turbulator springs that are stretched within piping.
 The springs encourage more fluid turbulence inside the tubes to improve the overall heat transfer.
 The 1000 CNC Coiler is a six-axis coiler system with servos controlling the feed diameter, pitch, torsion, point and cut of each coil to quickly and efficiently produce a consistent end product.

 With a feed rate of over 650 feet per minute, the AIM 1000 system averages 1500 parts per hour.

 The AIM 1000 Coiler utilizes cassette tooling concepts, where tooling is designed and created in a 3D CAD-CAM manufacturing process.
 These tooling pieces are produced to work with up to 30 different parts programs.
 They can be fully customized for varying lengths and diameters to meet the desired output.
 The tooling is extremely interchangeable, with a changeover taking less than 30 seconds.